 New York State Defensive Driving Workbook Refer to schedule for various Training Memorandums issued during the course.
-(C.P.S. - TM's)
+(C.P.S.
+TM's)

-Since January 1, 1974, the Academy, under the direction of Director Lester W. Grawunder, has conducted a series of training sessions ranging from Basic Training to Advanced Criminology in an ever-expanding program of providing a balanced curriculum of police science, academic and technical subjects for the professional development of area law enforcement.
+Since January 1, 1974 the Academy has conducted a series of training programs ranging from Basic Training to Advanced Criminology in an ever-expanding program of providing a balanced curriculum of police science, academic and technical subjects for the professional development of area law enforcement.

-The Academy has completed its Criminal Justice/Law Enforcement Reference Library, obtained through a Federal Grant, and now has over four hundred (400) Criminal Justice/Law Enforcement reference textbooks and studies available in its Library.

-In addition, the Academy has increased its inventory of training films and audio-visual equipment to enable it to expand its Audio Visual Library and service to area law enforcement agencies.
+The Academy maintains a Criminal Justice/Law Enforcement Reference Library obtained through Federal assistance.
+Over five hundred (500) Criminal Justice/Law Enforcement reference textbooks and studies are available for use by local officers.
+In addition, the Academy has increased its inventory of training films and audio-visual equipment allowing expansion of its Audio Visual Library for training purposes and use by area law enforcement agencies.

-Stabilization of Academy staff of 6 personnel and receipt of additional equipment has enabled the Academy to plan and conduct specialized courses for criminal justice personnel as demonstrated last year (1977) when a series of 27 courses with a total student registration of 1,132 students participated in Academy programs.
-This compares to the previous year - 1976 - when the Academy conducted 14 courses with a student registration of 388 participating.
+Stabilization of Academy staff at 6 personnel and receipt of additional equipment has enabled the Academy to plan and conduct specialized courses for criminal justice personnel as demonstrated last year(1979) when a series of 30 courses was given with a total student registration of 733 students participating in Academy programs.
+A total of 2207 course hours were registered resulting in 70,018 training hours (classroom and field).

-Fortunately, Central Police Services would not be able to accomplish this important task without the cooperation of Erie County Community College in providing the required space for the Training Academy facilities.
-Central Police Services also recognizes the Erie County Sheriff's Department, the Buffalo Police Department, the FBI, the Erie County Chiefs of

-Police Association, the New York State Police, the Municipal Police Training Council of the State of New York, and the many other professional organizations and individuals who have contributed to making the training and education of law enforcement personnel a successful reality as an investment in our community and its future.
+Central Police Services gratefully acknowledges the cooperation of Erie Community College South Campus in providing the space for the Training Academy facilities.
+Central Police Services also recognizes the Erie County Sheriff's Department, the Buffalo Police Department, the FBI, the Erie County Chiefs of Police Association, the New York State Police, the Municipal Police Training Council of the State of New York and the many other professional organizations and individuals who have contributed to making the training and education of law enforcement personnel a successful reality as an investment in our community and its future.
+1